 I don’t like online submissions, can I submit via paper?

-No. We no longer accept submissions that do not go through Withoutabox.
+No. We no longer accept submissions that do not go through Withoutabox or FilmFreeway.
 It is difficult to keep track of films we can’t manually enter into Withoutabox’s system and when there’s no electronic record of a submission, it makes addressing problems (I.E. a film was submitted, but the DVD didn’t arrive, a main contact has to be changed, etc.) troublesome.[/acc_item]

 I submitted last year and wasn’t accepted.
 Can I resubmit?